 \subsection{Computational Efficiency}

 Without the additional computational cost involved in sparse tensors in the propagation of the neural network, AdaGCN presents huge computational efficiency.
-From the left part of Figure~\ref{figure_time}, it turns out that AdaGCN has the fastest speed of per-epoch training time in comparison with other methods except the comparative performance with FastGCN in Pubmed.
+From the left part of Figure~\ref{figure_time}, it exhibits that AdaGCN has the fastest speed of per-epoch training time in comparison with other methods except the comparative performance with FastGCN in Pubmed.
 In addition, there is a somewhat inconsistency in computation of FastGCN, with fastest speed in Pubmed but slower than GCN on Cora-ML and MS-Academic datasets.
 Furthermore, with multiple power iterations involved in sparse tensors, APPNP unfortunately has relatively expensive computation cost.
 It should be noted that this computational advantage of AdaGCN is more significant when it comes to large datasets, e.g., Reddit.
 Table~\ref{table_reddit} demonstrates AdaGCN has the potential to perform much faster on larger datasets.

 Besides, we explore the computational cost of ReLU and sparse adjacency tensor with respect to the number of layers in the right part of Figure~\ref{figure_time}.
 We focus on comparing AdaGCN with SGC and GCN as other GCN-based methods, such as GraphSAGE and APPNP, behave similarly with GCN.
-Particularly, we can easily observe that both SGC~(blue line) and GCN~(red line) show a linear increasing tendency and GCN yields a larger slope arises from ReLU and more parameters.
+Particularly, we can easily observe that both SGC~(green line) and GCN~(red line) show a linear increasing tendency and GCN yields a larger slope arises from ReLU and more parameters.